 Normal densities for API cement are shown in Table 3.
 As you can see, the density can be varied by altering the water content; however, care should be taken to avoid excess water.
 In general, too much water will increase the thickening time and reduce the strength of the cement.

-We always can decrease the density by adding extenders such as pozzolans and bentonite but you should remember that the extenders require more mix water.
+We can always decrease the density by adding extenders such as pozzolans and bentonite, but you should remember that the extenders require more mix water.
 In addition to that, density can be increased by adding weight materials such as barite and hematite.

 Neat API Slurries from Halliburton Red Book – Oil well cement properties